MylesLandais/obsidian-sync/ITIL v4 foundations.md

 **Incident management** minimize the impact of incident occurance with prompt resolutions **Problem management** Reduce the occurance of incidents through casual analysis.
 Managing workarounds and known issues.
 e) Service request management (5.2.16)
-**Service desk** provides an entry point of contact for incident resolution and service requests **Service level management** targets for service performance, delivery of a service can be assesed, monitored, and managed.
+**Service desk** provides an entry point of contact, capturing incident resolution and service requests **Service level management** targets for service performance, delivery of a service can be assesed, monitored, and managed.